teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/ExploreCommitHistory.md

 17b7da3 Initial import.
 ```

-_Example: Show only tag-related information_\
+_Example:_ Show only tag-related information

-To show the **tag messages** in the Git history, we can use the `git log` command with the `--decorate` option.
-The `--decorate` option adds additional information, such as tags and branch names, to the commit messages displayed by `git log`.
+To show the **tag messages** in the git history, we can use the `git log`
+command with the `--decorate` option.
+The `--decorate` option adds additional
+information, such as tags and branch names, to the commit messages displayed
+by `git log`.

-If we want to see **only the tag-related information**, you can combine git log with the `--simplify-by-decoration` option:
+If we want to see **only the tag-related information**, we can combine `git log`
+with the `--simplify-by-decoration` option:

 ```bash
 $ git log --decorate --simplify-by-decoration